Amanda-Jade Wellington: Youth and domestic career

 After consistently strong form for the Scorpions and bowling figures of 3/13 in a Women's Big Bash League (WBBL) match for the Adelaide Strikers in the inaugural season of the tournament, Wellington was selected to play for the Governor-General's XI in a tour match against India.
 Her form continued to improve in the 2016–17 season and she was South Australia's leading run-scorer in grade cricket with 325 runs at an average of 81.25, prompting selection in international matches for the first time.

 In November 2018, she was named in the Adelaide Strikers' squad for the 2018–19 Women's Big Bash League season.
 In 2021, she was drafted by Southern Brave for the inaugural season of The Hundred.

 On 24 November 2021, in the Eliminator match of the 2021–22 Women's Big Bash League season, Wellington took the best figures in the history of the WBBL, with five for eight from her four overs.
 It was her 100th match in the WBBL, and she also took her 100th WBBL wicket in the game.

 In April 2022, she was signed by the Southern Brave for the 2022 season of The Hundred in England.
 In December 2022, it was announced that Wellington had signed for Northern Districts to play in the 2022–23 Super Smash.
+In March 2024, it was announced that she had signed for Western Storm for the upcoming season.